 Principal: Rachel Macfarlane

-HR Manager
+Senior Human Resources Officer

 Brand-new all-through mixed 4-18 comprehensive in Redbridge.

 In September 2012 Isaac Newton Academy opened with its inaugural cohort of 180 year 7 students.
 In 2014 the primary phase opened with 90 pupils per year group.
 The school will grow, year on year, to become a 4-18 academy of nearly 2000 students.